Asked 1 year ago

 Explanation:

-• If answer is not empty and the last character of answer is the same as the current character of s, we remove the last character from answer (removing the adjacent duplicate).
+answer to store our result.s.answer is not empty and the last character of answer is the same as the current character of s, we remove the last character from answer (removing the adjacent duplicate).answer.answer string.class Solution {

 public: